jonathanrz/githubapi/README.md

 ### SyncService

 The sync service is a over engineered solution for a simple request, but since the idea of this project is to avaliate my android knowledge, I thought that it was a good idea to use a service.
+The idea for the cache invalidation was to always keep data available for the user, even during the sync service execution.